If you’re unsure how to work out the maximum tenancy deposit you can request from your new tenants we have just the right tool for you.

 New tenancy deposit rules

 The Tenant Fees Act limits landlords to a maximum deposit of five weeks' rent.
-This seemingly unusual number of weeks emerged as a compromise during discussions in the House of Lords, falling between the four and six-week proposals.
+This number was chosen as a compromise during discussions in the House of Lords, balancing between the four and six-week proposals.

-The new holding deposit cap of one week's rent will be much less than some landlords are used to collecting – but we still think that you will be adequately protected.
+The new cap on holding deposits is one week's rent, which may be lower than what some landlords are used to – but we believe it still offers adequate protection.

-For example, a property that lets at £1,500 per month will have a maximum holding deposit of £346, which is still a considerable sum for a tenant to forfeit.
+For example, for a property with a rent of £1,500 per month, the maximum holding deposit would be £346, which is still a significant amount for a tenant to forfeit.

-We rarely come across cases where holding deposits near this size are forfeited.
+In our experience, cases where holding deposits of this size are forfeited are rare.

 You might also be interested in...